ishita-gambhir/Cplusplus/README.md

 # Cplusplus
-This repository contains a number of programs I made in c++ as practice
+This repository contains a number of programs I made in C++ as practice
 ## Fundamentals
 ### This folder contains programs about:-
 - Basic concepts such as: